 Join our welcoming and supportive NYU Experimental Particle Physics group.
 We seek creative and self-driven individuals from wide-ranging backgrounds to lead exciting research that advance your careers.
-We are privileged to collaborate with the vibrant global research community that my group members are welcomed into, most notably a long-standing physics collaboration with Lydia Beresford's group at DESY, Hamburg.
+You will be mentored not just by our friendly NYU group but also welcomed by collaborators in the vibrant global research community.

 January 2025 (Applications closed): Postdoctoral Associate position open.
 Interests in ATLAS tau-lepton electromagnetic dipoles and/or Inner Tracker are especially encouraged.